The Club provides a number of services to its members, the most popular being the Triumph Motorcycle Dating Service, and the Club Archives.

 If you have an old Triumph motorcycle that has never been registered, or one that the DVLA do not have any records for, and you wish to retain the original (or obtain an age-related) registration number plate then you need this service.

 Back in 1974, the DVLA started computerising vehicle registrations.
 Before then registrations were carried out by County Councils or Borough Councils, but Centralised Registration pulled all these records together onto a computerised system.
-Of course, many registrations were lost or not transfered by the various councils, and when all the old records had finally been entered (by about 1980) there were still many vehicles that were not on the new register.
+Of course, many registrations were lost or not transferred by the various councils, and when all the old records had finally been entered (by about 1980) there were still many vehicles that were not on the new register.
 Your Triumph may also be an imported vehicle which would never have been registered in the UK.

 In order to retain an original (or obtain an age-related) registration number, you first need to apply for a Dating Certificate from the appropriate vehicle enthusiasts club - these are listed in the DVLA leaflet V765/1.
 For Triumph motorcycles, the TOMCC is the authorised vehicle enthusiasts club.